 Moreover, and last of all we need to just get off our backsides and DO IT NOW!

 Not having any one of these skills or items that I have mentioned and not knowing about how to use them can make you fail, so LEARN them NOW!

-Most of the pieces you will need for a reliable and moderate solar generator system can be purchased for under $1500.00 USD, if you design and build it yourself.
+Most of the pieces you will need for a reliable and moderate solar generator system can be purchased for under $1,500.00 USD, if you design and build it yourself.
 The simplest system that one can build will run your laptops and most devices such as drawing under 1500 watts total.
-This can be built by piecing together items off the Internet for less then $500 USD.
+This can be built by piecing together items off the Internet for less than $500 USD.
 Here are a few basic things you will need to put together for your own beginner solar panel system.
-The Internet has made many of us experts on reciting fact and diction in rhyme, but can we actually do what we say we can.
-How do you know if you have not tried it?
+The Internet has made many of us experts on reciting fact and fiction in rhyme, but can we actually do what we say we can?
+How do you know if you have not tried?

 3) The inverter is to change DC to AC current.
 (This converts your DC current into AC current to run your household items.)
 This should be big enough to power your daily needs.
 (You may need to compromise, here on a beginner system.)

 4) The wiring (must be the heaviest gauge you can afford for future upgrades, and must be of braided wire.
 Bear in mind the heavier the better as DC doesn’t travel well along thin gauge wires)